SharkSnack/shiren-5/content/items/weapons.md

 ### Old Mallet

-It's easy to accidently destroy the weapon if you reveal a hidden trap with a direct attack.<br/>You might end up destroying an item by mistake too, so it's not recommended to use as a main weapon.<br/>However, it gains the Confusing rune at Lv5, so it's not all bad.
+It's easy to accidently destroy the weapon if you reveal a hidden trap with a direct attack.<br/>You also might destroy items by mistake, so it's not recommended as a main weapon.<br/>However, it gains the Confusing rune at Lv5, so it's not all bad.

 <table class="itemDetailsTable">
   <tbody>